 The National Security Appeals Panel (NSAP) was a separate Panel of the former Information Tribunal which heard appeals against certificates issued by a Minister of the Crown on national security grounds.
 The Information Tribunal was replaced on 18 January 2010 by the First-tier Tribunal (Information Rights).
 This page in the Information Rights section of the Justice web portal, now archived by the National Archives, includes the texts of NSAP decisions.

-The site has information on the role, functions and powers of Ireland’s Information Commissioner, a post established in 1998 under the Freedom of Information Act 1997.
-It includes guidance notes, a procedure manual and links to FOI legislation.
-Other site content includes the Commissioner’s Decisions, policy documents, annual reports and press releases.
+The Office of the Information Commissioner (OIC) is the appeals body for freedom of information (FOI) in Ireland.
+The site has information on the role, functions and powers of the Information Commissioner, a post established in 1998 under the Freedom of Information Act 1997.
+It includes information on applying for a review, guidance notes, procedures, and links to FOI legislation.
+Other site content includes the Commissioner’s Decisions, annual reports and press releases.

 Panopticon is a blog about information law maintained by a team of specialist barristers of 11KBW chambers in the Temple.
 It has an archive of blog entries January 2009 onwards, and a collection of links.

 This site explains the rights of members of the public, and the responsibilities of public authorities, under the Freedom of Information (Scotland) Act 2002.
 A list of Appeals currently before the Commissioner, and the full text of Decisions already issued (2005 onwards), are available.
 A link to the 2002 Act together with guidance regarding the various exemptions to its provisions are to be found within “The Law”.

-This blog collates news stories and press releases concerning the operation of the Freedom of Information Act 2000 and related issues in the UK and abroad, with an archive extending back to 2003.
-It was originally established by Steve Wood (formerly a lecturer at Liverpool John Moores University, now an Assistant Commissioner at the Information Commissioner’s Office) and was more recently maintained by the Campaign for Freedom of Information.
-The blog has not been updated since 2013, but still contains useful information.
+This blog collated news stories and press releases concerning the operation of the Freedom of Information Act 2000 and related issues in the UK and abroad between 2003 and 2013.
+It was originally established by Steve Wood (formerly a lecturer at Liverpool John Moores University, subsequently an Assistant Commissioner at the Information Commissioner’s Office) and maintained latterly by the Campaign for Freedom of Information.
+Though not updated since 2013, it may still contain useful information.